oliverwilms/interoperability-for-money/README.md

 You can count the number of transaction in Analytics database by executing SELECT COUNT(*) FROM RICHES.TRANSACT.

-Reset table to start fresh by executing DELETE RICHES.TRANSACT
+Reset table to start fresh by executing query DELETE RICHES.TRANSACT

 Read more about [Interoperability, RecordMap CSV Wizard, and Money](https://community.intersystems.com/post/interoperability-recordmap-csv-wizard-and-money)